tardate/blog.tardate.com/_posts/2018-05-14-leap389-two-stage-amp-design.md

 - Amplifiers
 ---

 Reviewing techniques for two-stage CE amplifier design.
-My calcs are a bit off (under-estimated gain), but I got a workable Class A amplifier out of it!
+Gobsmacked that my calcs put me within 3% of actual performance, and I got a workable Class A amplifier to boot!
 As always, [all notes, schematics and code are in the Little Electronics & Arduino Projects repo on GitHub][project] [![hero_image][hero_image]][project]